avergnaud/nmap/host-discovery.md

 #### single IP

-- item
-- item
+- TODO

 #### IP range

-- item
-- item
+- TODO

 ### use raw IP

 #### single IP

-- "only SYN packets are sent (using a connect call) to ports 80 and 443"
+- TODO "only SYN packets are sent (using a connect call) to ports 80 and 443"
-- item

 #### IP range

-- item
-- item
+- TODO

 # sudo nmap -sn